pfmc-assessments/sa4ss/README.md

 board](https://github.com/pfmc-assessments/sa4ss/discussions).
 Tags are
 available to mark your issue with an appropriate category.
-These categories are instrumental for providing guidance to the package maintainers regarding how to respond your issue and to other users that follow this repository where they facilitate searching within issues.
+These categories are instrumental for providing guidance to the package maintainers regarding how to respond your issue and to other users that follow this repository.
 Before you create an issue, please
 1. try the [example](#example) to determine if the package works for you in general;
 1. if the [example](#example) doesn't work, then please try to reinstall the